 The Plan was developed following a two-phase planning process, which began in the winter of 2017.
 The planning process included a series of successive building steps involving research and analysis work, and a professional peer review.
 Extensive engagement with the public, property owners and key stakeholders was also undertaken throughout the planning process to understand the needs, priorities and aspirations of the community.
 Engagement opportunities included public surveys, community information sessions, ‘Pop up’ kiosks at SkyTrain stations and Douglas College, information booths at City and industry events, and meetings with Advisory Committees and Boards, residential strata groups, property owners, external partners and stakeholders.

 This layered, iterative approach created opportunities for Council and the community to provide input and direction at key milestones throughout the planning process.

 Rediscovering City Centre: Phase 1 investigated the existing context of the CCAP, including analyzing City Centre’s identity and character, and exploring early policy directions that strengthened and reflected City Centre’s identity.

-Findings from Phase 1 have been synthesized into a draft Plan containing a proposed land use concept with associated policies and guidelines on transportation, parks and recreation, environment, utilities and urban design.
-A Servicing Assessment has also been prepared providing a high level ‘snapshot’ of estimated costs and proposed funding sources for servicing requirements that are needed to support the implementation of the CCAP.
+Shaping the Future of City Centre: Phase 1 findings were synthesized into a draft CCAP containing a proposed land use concept, with associated policies and guidelines on transportation, parks and recreation, environment, utilities and urban design.
+A national planning firm undertook an objective, third-party professional peer review of the Plan which provided a fresh perspective with an understanding of global best practices.
+To support the Plan’s implementation, a Servicing Assessment was also prepared to provide a high level “snapshot” of estimated costs and proposed funding sources for needed servicing requirements.

 Design guidelines establish design standards that help to establish neighbourhood character as redevelopment takes place.
 The following design guidelines are currently in place in City Centre: